pittcsc/pittcswiki/src/guides/career/resume.md

 There's a lot of resources online on what to say for each work experience, but in general:
-- Highlight the impact of your work instead of the responsiblities
+- Highlight the impact of your work instead of the responsibilities
 - Use bullet points instead of paragraphs.
 This makes it much more readable!
 - Start each bullet with an **action verb**.
 - Quantify your achievements with numbers/metrics (improved speeds by 20%, reduced expenses by 10%,  generated $50,000 in revenue, etc.)